 - 1. The City's Deferred Compensation Plan is excluded because it is managed by a third party administrator and invested by individual plan participants; - 2.
-The City participates in the Public Employees Retirement System, and does not manage any retirement funds internally.
+The City's retirement funds, including any funds invested in a Section 115 Pension Rate Mitigation Trust.
+These funds are invested pursuant to California code and the Trust's separate long-term investment policy as approved by Council under the Trust Agreement. participates in the Public Employees Retirement System, and does not manage any retirement funds internally.

-- 3. Proceeds of debt issuance shall be invested in accordance with the general investment philosophy of the City as set forth in this policy; however, such proceeds are invested in accordance with permitted investment provisions of their specific bond indentures. - 4.
-Funds for the Other Post Employment Benefits (OPEB) Trust shall be invested in accordance with the general investment philosophy of the City as set forth in this policy; however, these funds are invested pursuant to California code and the Trust's separate long-term investment policy as approved by Council under the Trust Agreement.
+- 3. Proceeds of debt issuance shall be invested in accordance with the general investment philosophy of the City-as set forth in this policy; however, such proceeds are invested in accordance with permitted investment provisions of their specific bond indentures. - 4.
+Funds for the Other Post Employment Benefits (OPEB) Trust; shall be invested in accordance with the general investment philosophy of the City as set forth in this policy; however, these funds are invested pursuant to California code and the Trust's separate long-term investment policy as approved by Council under the Trust Agreement.